oc · me

-Trust on me.ochk.io is what the product doesn't do, more than what it does.
-No token, no custody, no cross-site graph, no kyc by default.
-Each of those is a binding commitment with public enforcement.
-This page is the consolidated index.
+The trust posture on me.ochk.io is what the product doesn't do, more than what it does.
+No token, no custody you didn't choose, no cross-site graph, no kyc — orangecheck never collects PII, ever.
+Each of those is a binding commitment with a published mechanic that enforces it.
+Most enterprise security questionnaires can be answered from links on this page; if yours can't, the form on /contact routes to the security inbox.

 § charter